FEUP-LDTS-2023/AsphaltRush_project-l02gr03/docs/README.md

 ![GameOver GIF](images/GameOver.gif)

 ### Game Sound
-This game offers a audio experience with a background song playing throughout most of the game.
+This game offers an audio experience with a background song playing throughout most of the game.
 There's also a special tune when the player loses to add some drama.
 Plus, there are various sound effects that kick in during specific moments, making the gaming experience even more immersive.

 ## PLANNED FEATURES